Kirstin Heidler

 Importantly, differentiation is not foreign to NVC.
 It is woven into its structure.

-Conceptually, NVC teaches this.
+Conceptually, NVC teaches differentiation.
 Practically, we often don’t consider what this asks of our nervous systems and what support we may need in order to embody this.

 When Differentiation Is Low